 So, what are the best things to do in Weaverville, North Carolina?
 Why should you consider Weaverville as a fun Asheville day-tripping option?

-As AVL locals, we are sharing our top Weaverville things to do, plus one or two items on our bucket list.
+As AVL locals, we are sharing the top Weaverville things to do.
 Let’s get started!

 Don’t miss these hotels, cabins, cottages, and inns around Weaverville, NC.